bdionne/indexer/Readme.md

 And get results like <a href="http://gist.github.com/241279">these</a>.

 It takes a checkpoint after indexing every n docs, so you can stop() and then call indexer:index("biomedgt") again and it resumes.
 What gets indexed is all the values in the docs but not the keys or _xxx fields.

+## Motivation

+I think Lucene is pretty much state of the art these days in text indexing but I've been thinking it'd be nice to have something more native.